codeframework/Docs/Milos/Overview.md

 ## NuGet Support

 Milos Components that are maintained as part of CODE Framework can be added to your project from NuGet.
 The following link provides a quick way to search for Milos NuGet components (although this search may also return other packages): https://www.nuget.org/packages?q=Milos.

+> Typical uses of Milos require adding the Milos.BusinessObjects and Milos.Data.SqlServer packages.
+(This also brings along other dependencies and thus provide what is usually needed in most business applications).